bentoml/Yatai/docs/source/installation/yatai_deployment.rst

 The output should look like this:

-.. note:: You need to be patient for a while until the status of all pods becomes :code:`Running` or :code:`Completed`
+.. note:: Wait until the status of all pods becomes :code:`Running` or :code:`Completed` before proceeding.

 .. code:: bash